DylanPiercey/local-devices/README.md

     */
 })

-// Find all devices without resolving host names - this is more performant if hostnames are not needed find(null, true).then(devices => {
+// Find all devices without resolving host names (Uses 'arp -an') - this is more performant if hostnames are not needed
+// (This flag is ignored on Windows machines as 'arp -an' is not supported) find(null, true).then(devices => {
     devices /*
     [